bithuanglq/Docker-VectorNet/README.md

-This is a docker version of [this](https://github.com/Liang-ZX/VectorNet), fixing some bugs and organize the necessary compilation and running environment to quickly get started with vectornet.
+This is a docker version of [this](https://github.com/Liang-ZX/VectorNet), fixing some bugs and organize the necessary compilation and running environment to quickly get started with [vectornet](https://arxiv.org/pdf/2005.04259.pdf), a trajectory prediction network for autonomous vehicles.

 # 1. Prerequist
 [ubuntu 20.04](https://releases.ubuntu.com/20.04/)